steevebrush/iridium-woocommerce/readme.txt

 	    and paste your wallet address into "Wallet Address" field.
 9. Select "Iridium service provider" = "Local Wallet" and fill-in other settings at Iridium management panel.
 10. Press [Save changes]
-11. If you do not see any errors - your store is ready for operation and to access payments in Iridiums!
+11. If you do not see any errors - your store is ready for operation and to access payments with Iridium!

 == Remove plugin ==